lixuemin2016/LISAv2/Documents/How-to-use.md

             iv.
 Add ‘LisaSupport@microsoft.com’ to ‘Reviewers’, or send email to 'lisasupport@microsoft.com'.
             v.
 Once it is approved, you can merge the Pull Request to master branch.
 In this case, you will need to rebuild the menu by ‘<Partner name>-Refresh-Test-Selection-Menus’.
-    5. LISAv2 has defined some global variables.
-Test cases can use them as needed.
-        a.
-Read-only global variables
-            i.
-Common
-                $TestID : The unique ID of the test run
-                $WorkingDirectory: The current working directory of test run
-                $LogDir: The logging directory
-                $detectedDistro: The distro name of the test VM
-                $BaseOsVHD : The VHD name if the test runs with a VHD
-                $RGIdentifier: The ID included in the resource group name or HyperV group name
-                $TestLocation: The Azure region, HyperV servers or WSL host
-                $TestPlatform: Azure, HyperV or WSL
-                $user: The user name of the VM
-                $password: The password of the VM
-                $GlobalConfig: The global configuration xml
-                $XmlSecrets: The secret file xml
-                $resultPass: PASS
-                $resultFail: FAIL
-                $resultAborted: ABORTED
-                $resultSkipped: SKIPPED
-                $IsWindowsImage: Whether the test image is Windows

-            ii.
-For Azure
-                $ARMImageName: The ARM image name

-            iii.
-For HyperV
-                $HyperVInstanceSize: The VM size of VM on HyperV
-                $DependencyVmName: The name of the dependency VM for test on HyperV
-                $DependencyVmHost: The host name of the dependency VM for test on HyperV
-                $VMGeneration: VM generation, 1 or 2

-        b.
-Writeable global variables
-                $LogFileName: The name of the log file

 ## Verify a published image on Azure